dmouscher/nomic/rules-public.md

 * An extra 1d3 on resource rolls
 * A blessing that protects them from any item that may target them for one round.

-## 339

-All players who vote "yay" for this proposal immediately gain 1 point when it is passed.

 ## 341

 Votes can only affect proposal passing or failure.